Background pattern

 Use in elderly patients

-If you take more Tradonal retard than you should
+If you take more Tradonal Retard than you should

-If you forgot to take Tradonal retard
+If you forget to take Tradonal Retard

-Do not take a double doseto compensate for the missed doses.
+Do not take a double doseto make up for forgotten doses.

-If you interrupt treatment with Tradonal retard
+If you stop treatment with Tradonal Retard

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Like all medicines,this medicinecan cause side effects, although not everyone will experience them.
+Like all medicines, this medicinecan cause adverse effects, although not all people suffer from them.

-Very common (may affect more than 1 in 10 people)
+Very Common (may affect more than 1 in 10 people)

 • Dizziness

-• Vomiting and nausea (feeling or being sick)
+• Vomiting and nausea (feeling sick)

 Common (may affect up to 1 in 10 people)